Seasonal sales taxes – Wacky Tax Wednesday

 Most seasonal taxes are levied at the local level rather than the state level, meaning the state tax rate stays constant but the local tax goes up or down on certain dates.
 However, there's at least one state with a statewide seasonal tax.

-Seasonal tax hikes tend to target tourists so are typically imposed in areas with a clearly defined tourist season.
+Since seasonal tax hikes tend to target tourists, they're typically found in areas with a clearly defined tourist season.
 They’re fairly common in Alaska since more than half of Alaska’s tourists arrive by cruise ship some time between late April and late September.
 They can also be found in Montana, another state where weather impacts tourism.

-Interestingly, Alaska, Montana, and Oregon are three of just five states with no sales tax.* Is there a method behind the madness?
+Interestingly, Alaska, Montana, and Oregon are three of just five states with no general statewide sales tax* (there are local sales taxes in many parts of Alaska and local resort taxes in Montana).
+Is there a method behind the madness?
 Could seasonal sales taxes be a gateway tax?

 Local seasonal sales taxes in Alaska